DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 fixture `Getting Started`
 ```

-In this tutorial, you will create a test for the [http://devexpress.github.io/testcafe/example](/testcafe/example) sample page.
+In this tutorial, you create a test for the [http://devexpress.github.io/testcafe/example](/testcafe/example) sample page.
-Specify this page as a start page for the fixture by using the [page](../test-api/test-code-structure.md#specifying-the-start-webpage) function.
+Specify this page as a start page for the fixture using the [page](../test-api/test-code-structure.md#specifying-the-start-webpage) function.

 ```js
 fixture `Getting Started`
     .page `http://devexpress.github.io/testcafe/example`;
 ```

-Then, create the [test](../test-api/test-code-structure.md#tests) function where you will place test code.
+Then, create the [test](../test-api/test-code-structure.md#tests) function where you can enter test code.

 ```js
 import { Selector } from 'testcafe';